 By Punkin50 from Oklahoma City, OK

 I used to use payday loans occasionally.
 However, I never borrowed more than I knew I could afford to pay off out of my next paycheck and still have enough left over to squeak by on my other necessities.
 I also only borrowed about 2 or 3 times a year.
-Besides monthly bills what do you buy that you can get by without?
-Things like magazines, newspapers, books, movies, fast food, etc. I know a person doesn't think much about the cost of these things but they do add up.

 You are actually better off paying late fees to bills such as heat and electricity instead of getting a payday loan.
 The 3 or 4 dollar late fees are substantially lower than the interest rates on the payday loans.
 Also, what other things could you do to tighten your budget?
 Cut cable bills, fast food, entertainment?
 Even simply lowering your thermostat by 1 or 2 degrees helps lower your bills.

 Have you tried to see if you qualify for food stamps or energy assistance?
 You could also check to see if they have an Angel Food ministries in your area where you can buy food really cheap, or look to see if there is a food bank near you.
-The best way to save money is to not spend it.

 One other idea: Do you have a full life insurance policy that you can borrow against?
 This should be a last resort, and only borrow the amount you need to pay off your payday loan.